Division Algebras and Supersymmetry II: The 4- 's Rule

 This identity shows up in two prominent places in the physics literature.
 First, it is required for the existence of 2-brane theories in these dimensions \cite{AchucarroEvans, Duff}.
 This is because it allows the construction of a Wess--Zumino--Witten term for these theories, which give these theories Siegel symmetry.

 Yet it is known that 2-branes in 11 dimensions are intimately connected to supergravity.
 Indeed, the Siegel symmetry imposed by the WZW term constrains the 2-brane background to be that of 11-dimensional supergravity \cite{Tanii}.
 So it should come as no surprise that this spinor identity also plays a crucial role in supergravity, most visibly in the work of D'Auria and Fr\'e \cite{DAuriaFre} and subsequent work by Sati, Schreiber and Stasheff \cite{SSS}.
+For previous work on its relation to division algebras, see Foot and Joshi \cite{FJ}.

 This identity is equivalent to the `4-$\Psi$'s rule':

 To see this, note that we can turn a pair of spinors $\Psi$ and $\Phi$ into a 2-form, $\Psi * \Phi$.
 This comes from the fact that we can embed bivectors inside the Clifford algebra $\Cliff(\V)$ via the map